top of page

 Note: Compagnie Saint-Gobain History

-Since the mid-17th century, luxury products such as silk textiles, lace, and mirrors were in high demand.
-In the 1660s, mirrors had become very popular among the upper classes: this expensive and luxurious product made it possible to richly decorate Italian cabinets, the Hall of Mirrors at the Chateau de Versailles, and occasional furniture.
+Since the mid-17th century, luxury products such as silk textiles, lace, and mirrors have been in high demand.
+In the 1660s, mirrors became very popular among the upper classes.
+This expensive and luxurious product made it possible to decorate Italian cabinets richly, the Hall of Mirrors at the Château de Versailles, and to create occasional furniture.
 At the time, however, the French were not known for mirror technology; instead, the Republic of Venice was the world leader in glass manufacturing, controlling a technical and commercial monopoly of the glass and mirror business.
-As a result, French Minister of Finance Jean-Baptiste Colbert wanted France to become completely self-sufficient in meeting domestic demand for luxury products, thereby strengthening the national economy.
+As a result, French Minister of Finance Jean-Baptiste Colbert sought to make France completely self-sufficient in meeting its domestic demand for luxury products, thereby strengthening the national economy.
 Colbert founded the public company Manufacture Royale de Glaces de Miroirs in October 1665.

 The French company produced mirrors 40 to 45 inches long (1.0 to 1.1 m), which at the time was considered impressive.